DDohyeon2941/Regularization-Penalty-Optimization-for-Addressing-Data-Quality-Variance-in-Ood-Algorithms/README.md

 1) https://github.com/facebookresearch/InvariantRiskMinimization/blob/main/code/colored_mnist/main.py
 2) https://github.com/kakaobrain/irm-empirical-study/tree/master/colored_mnist

-## Brief Deiscription for code implementation
+## Brief Description for code implementation

-1) Most of the progress of making enviornments is designed following the code that uploaded on the url above(especially train dataset vs test dataset).
-However additional progress is added to making enviornments based on train dataset.
-Differently with the original code where the degree of switching labels are same for both enviornments (25%), I modified the degree to 0% and 50% for each enviornment to make the difference of data quality clearly.
+1) Most of the progress of making environments is designed following the code that uploaded on the url above(especially train dataset vs test dataset).
+However additional progress is added to making environments based on train dataset.
+Differently with the original code where the degree of switching labels are same for both environments (25%), I modified the degree to 0% and 50% for each enviornment to make the difference of data quality clearly.

 2) Calculation for the major sub-elements for the proposed methods[the progress are applied to the IRM_ver1_experiment.py and IRM_rev_experiment.py]
 The characteristics of progress of calculating one of the sub-elements representing noise-level (error) of the dataset is summarized bellow: